theminstack/factor/README.md

 - Improve efficiency over simple hoisting.
 - Compose state and behavior using any React hook.
 - Leverage React hook testing tools.
-- Detect idleness when there are no consumers.
+- Detect idle status when there are no consumers.
+- Inherit parent state through recursion.

 ## How does it work?